Castle of Folgosinho: Architecture

 The castle is situated in an urban context, along the edges of the agglomerated townscape, on the top of 930 m hill consisting of white and red quartz, on the flanks of the Serra dos Galhardos, overlooking the valley of Mondego.

 The castle has a circular 10 m plan, with a lower masonry wall and superior wall in stonework, with a slightly elevated and deep adarve.
 The perimeter of the wall is interrupted in the west by an access to the courtyard, a square keep tower in the east (with corbels) and, in the north, a gate with lintel and bell preceded by protruding frieze and surmounted by small rectangular merlons.
-It also includes three cylindrical guaritas, with door in broken arches and rectangular merlons.
+It also includes three cylindrical guard towers, with door in broken arches and rectangular merlons.

-Within in the interior of the castle is a geodesic marker.
+Within the interior of the castle is a geodesic marker.